Who is Monarch Recovery Management, Inc.?

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassing phone calls, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collection agency, you should also consider filing a complaint.
+If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and Monarch Recovery Management, Inc. does too.